geomoose/gm3/docs/quickstarts/ms4w/index.rst

 `ms4w.com <https://www.geomoose.org/download.html>`__.

 .. figure:: ms4w-setup-1.png
     :alt: ms4w setup screen 1

     ms4w setup screen 1

-    :warning: MS4W may occasionally come with an older version of GeoMoose, in which case you can head to `Option
+MS4W may occasionally come with an older version of GeoMoose, in which case you can head to `Option
 2 <#option-2-install-the-geomoose-software--data-separately>`__
 below to manually install the latest and greatest version for the full Moose experience.

 The MS4W installer will prompt for a path.
 GeoMoose is set up and expects to run from the default path (``C:\ms4w\apps\gm3\htdocs\``), so